Dear Fellow Shareholders,

 A Word of Appreciation

-We would like to thank our management and staff for their dedicated efforts in a challenging market, and for taking on change and transformation with enthusiasm.
+We would like to thank our management and staff for their dedicated efforts in a challenging market and for transforming our business with commitment.
 We would also like to extend our gratitude to all of our clients, business partners, associates, bankers, suppliers and you, our shareholders for your continuing support.
-Last but not least, we would like to express our appreciation to our fellow Board colleagues for their wisdom, guidance and continued advice.
+Last but not least, we would like to express our appreciation to our fellow Board colleagues for their wisdom, guidance and continued advice including Mr James Lim, who has contributed his considerable experience and knowledge to our Board since listing and will step down at our upcoming Annual General Meeting.
+At the same time, we would like to welcome Professor Yong Kwet Yew and Mr Tam Chee Chong, who both joined our Board as independent directors recently.
+We look forward to their advice, inputs and wisdom as we continue to build our business.

 We look forward to seeing many of you at our upcoming Annual General Meeting.